 In the Papua New Guinea province of New Ireland, the capital of Kavieng had a sea plane base.
 This was located just to the south of the now town centre, opposite the southern end of Nusalik Island (where Nusa Resort is located).
 There are at least three Jakes located near Kavieng.
 One of these, called Jake Number 1, is located 930 metres south of Nusa Resort, off the southern end of the reef that runs from the south-western end of the island.
 It is a two minute run from the resort to the location, although this plane is normally only done as a third dive using residual air from one of your tanks used earlier in the day.

 As mentioned, the plane is located right off the southern end of the reef at GPS S2° 35' 27.1" E150° 46' 51.9" using WGS84 as a datum.
 The plane is visible from the surface as it is in only 12 metres.
+Note that one of the dive operators here has mixed up the plane wrecks and on their map say that the Jake is located 30 kilometres to the west of the town.

 |A photo of the Jake from the reef top||A closeup of the engine and prop|